 An account by his wife and publisher, Cynthia Downes, posted on February 1st, 2018

 This work will always be one of my all time favourites.
 It was composed for the Royal Opening of the Adrian Boult Hall and to mark the Centenary of Birmingham Conservatoire.

 The Conservatoire asked for a 4 minute work, but Andrew was determined to make his mark on the Centenary more than that, especially as the Conservatoire were also commissioning a much longer work from composer Derek Bourgeois, to be performed in Birmingham Town Hall!

 Andrew's first task was to find a text.
 He turned to my Dad, who loved poetry, for suggestions.
-My Dad introduced him to Sidney Lanier and Andrew was immediately taken with the lyricism of this poet.
+My Dad introduced him to Sidney Lanier and Andrew was immediately moved by the lyricism of this poet.

 From the first line of The Marshes of Glynn, Andrew was inspired, and I in my turn was bowled over by the beautiful music he was creating.

 Each day Andrew played me the next section he had written.
 By the end I knew the work extremely well.

-When Andrew's parents came over, I was determined that they should get as good an idea of the piece as possibe, so as Andrew played the work to his parents on the piano, I sang the soprano line.
-His Dad, Frank, then Head of Orchestral Studies at the Conservatoire, was, amazingly, impressed by my singing, and recommended that I should sing in the first performance with the Birmingham Conservatoire Chorus.
+When Andrew's parents came over, I was determined that they should get as good an idea of the piece as possible, so, as Andrew played the work to his parents on the piano, I sang the soprano line.
+His Dad, Frank, then Head of Orchestral Studies at the Conservatoire, was, to my amazement, impressed by my singing, and recommended that I should sing in the first performance with the Birmingham Conservatoire Chorus.

 I loved going along to the rehearsals, directed by Damian Cranmer.
 The choir were extremely taken with the work.
 There was a real buzz as we approached the premiere.
 Everyone knew that this was going to be something special.

-John Mitchinson, tenor soloist, the choir and the orchestra gave a flawless performance.
+John Mitchinson, tenor soloist, the choir and the orchestra gave a flawless first performance.
 The audience reaction was rapturous.
 Andrew had to keep coming on to take bows.
 This performance was so perfect that it was made into an LP record, which sold like hot cakes.